Banks now offer up to $80K in ultra-low interest green loans for solar panels & batteries! Find out more

 How Do I Choose The Best Solar Power Installation Company?

-- Seek Professional Advice – Your chosen installation company will be well educated in all things solar power and able to answer any questions you may have.
+1. Seek Professional Advice – Your chosen installation company will be well educated in all things solar power and able to answer any questions you may have.
 Professional installers should be able to answer questions, both technical and simple, with competency.
-A little basic knowledge about the industry goes a long way, and keeps the cowboys at bay.
+If you want a trouble-free solar power system, choose a technical competent solar installation company.

-- Focus On Quality - Solar installation companies should explain why their products and services are the best, as opposed to simply pricing out competitors.
-Solar power systems are a decent investment and assurances are needed; is the system going to perform well?
-Will the system last for a long time?
-If in doubt, ask more questions!
+2. Focus On Quality - Solar installation companies should explain why their products and services are the best, as opposed to simply pricing out competitors.
+Solar power systems are a decent investment and assurances are needed.
+We have seen so many systems sadly fail, leaving owners of the systems very disappointed.
+Spend a little bit more on quality to avoid system failure headaches and systems that die way too young.

 How To Avoid Dodgy Traders